JustSteveKing/laravel-skeleton/README.md

 ## Features

-- Feature flags using Laravel Pennant
+- Feature flags using Laravel Pennant.
-- Admin panel using FilamentPHP
+- Admin panel using FilamentPHP.
-- PhpStan level 9
+- PhpStan level 9.
-- Sending Slack Alerts using Spatie package
+- Sending Slack Alerts using Spatie package.
-- Laravel Horizon for Queues, and supervisor set up in Docker
+- Laravel Horizon for Queues, and supervisor set up in Docker.
-- Accounts and Account Invites
+- Accounts, Account Invites, and Memberships.